-Because the Internal Revenue Code limits the benefits that may be paid from the Pension Plan and the 401(k) Plan, the CHS Inc. Supplemental Executive Retirement Plan ("SERP") and the Deferred Compensation Plan were established to provide certain employees participating in the qualified plans with supplemental benefits such that, in the aggregate, they equal the benefits they would have been entitled to receive under the qualified plan had these limits not been in effect.
-The SERP also includes compensation deferred under the Deferred Compensation Plan that is excluded under the qualified retirement plan.
-All Named Executive Officers participate in the SERP.
-Participants in the plans are select management or highly compensated employees who have been designated as eligible by our CEO to participate.
+Because the Internal Revenue Code limits the benefits that may be paid from the Pension Plan and the 401(k) Plan, the CHS Inc. Supplemental Executive Retirement Plan ("SERP") and the Deferred Compensation Plan ("DCP") were established to provide certain employees participating in the qualified plans with supplemental benefits such that, in the aggregate, they equal the benefits they would have been entitled to receive under the qualified plan had these limits not been in effect.
+The SERP also includes compensation deferred under the DCP that is excluded under the qualified retirement plan.
+All Named Executive Officers are eligible to participate in the SERP.